archivesspace/tech-docs/administration/upgrading.md

 Sometimes a new release of ArchivesSpace will require a FULL reindex which means you do not want to copy over anything from your data directory to your new release.
 The data directory contains the indexes created by Solr.
 Check the release notes of the new version for any details about reindexing.
+Note: If you skip one or more releases when upgrading, check the release notes for the versions you're skipping for any changes called out in those versions, including whether a full index was required.

 ## Transfer your locales data